Return to India Tomorrow: NRI Framework | RebaseNest

 A few reasons stack up:

-- H1B has a 60-day grace period if you lose your job (8 CFR §214.1(l)(2)).
+- H1B comes with a short grace period if you lose your job.
 You can do everything right and still be one layoff away from a countdown.

 - Parents are getting older, and a 14-hour flight feels different than it used to.

-- Salaries for senior IC roles in India have closed some of the gap.
+- Senior IC salaries in India have closed some of the gap.

 - The rupee keeps drifting.